kobiyoyo/RailsJWTToken/README.md

 end
 ````
 ### Now lets test the api using insomnia ,but you can use post man or Curl command line tool
-Run the server,may the odds be with you lad.
+Run the server,may the odds be on your side
 ````ruby
 rails s
 ````